 Tickets for the luncheon are $25 and are available online at LongviewTexas.gov/Unity Honors or any of three locations after Dec.
 13 — Broughton Recreation Center, 801 S. Martin Luther King Jr. Blvd.; Longview Public Library, 222 W. Cotton St.; or Partners in Prevention, fourth floor of the Glover-Crim Building, 140 E. Tyler St.

 Tickets must be purchased by Feb.
 6, as tickets will not be available at the luncheon.
 Sponsorships are available.
 For more information, please call Partners in Prevention at 903-237-1019.

 Tickets and Registration

-On February 16, 2022, The City of Longview Partners in Prevention’s Unity and Diversity Committee recognized Ms. NaTusha Howard and Mr. Jerry Gardner as the 2022 Unity Honors recipients.
-The Unity Honors is a lifetime achievement award that recognizes residents who have demonstrated leadership in promoting unity, mutual understanding, and social justice.
+The City of Longview Partners in Prevention’s Unity and Diversity Committee announces Mrs. Amanda Veasy and Mr. Clent Holmes as the 2023 Unity Honors recipients.
+The Unity Honors is a lifetime achievement award recognizing residents who have demonstrated leadership in promoting unity, mutual understanding, and social justice.

 About the Unity and Diversity Committee

 The Unity and Diversity Committee (formerly known as Race Relations) was established in 1995 and is sponsored by the City of Longview Partners in Prevention.
 For more information please call the Partners in Prevention office at 903-237-1019.